exercism/elixir/README.md

 end
 ```

-All the tests for xElixir exercises can be run from the top level of the repo with `$ EXERCISM_TEST_EXAMPLES=true mix test --include pending exercises/**/*_test.exs`.
+All the tests for xElixir exercises can be run from the top level of the repo with `$ mix test`.
 Please run this command before submitting your PR.
 Watch out for and correct any compiler warnings you may have introduced.

 ## License